 The annual financial statements of the Company are audited.
 The Annual General Meeting of shareholders appoints the auditor for the next financial year.
-At the shareholders' meeting on 23 September 2021, KPMG Luxembourg, Société anonyme was appointed as the Company's auditor for the next financial year.
+At the shareholders' meeting on 01 August 2022, KPMG Audit S.à r.l. was appointed as the Company's auditor for the next financial year.

 One member of the Board of Managers has been appointed as responsible for financial reporting and auditing.
 The responsible member ensures the high quality of financial reporting by monitoring closely daily transactions and preparing monthly financial statements by using financial accounting and reporting software.